Hvedekorn: History and profile

-The magazine was established in 1920 under the name of Vild Hvede.
+The magazine was established in 1920 under the name of Klinte.
+Its founders were the expressionist artists Knud Bruun-Rasmussen and Johannes Weltzer.
+It was published with this title for one year and was renamed as Ung dansk Litteratur and then as Vild Hvede.
+The latter title was adopted during the editorship of Viggo F. Møller from 1930.
+Halfdan Rasmussen and the cartoonist Ernst Clausen took over the editorship in 1952, and they renamed the magazine as Hvedekorn.

 Hvedekorn is based in Copenhagen and is a literary magazine, specializing in poetry.
 Danish poets Inger Christensen and Marianne Larsen are among the contributors of the magazine.
 The other well-known contributors include Tom Kristensen and Tove Ditlevsen.

-Poul Borum, a critic and poet, served as the editor-in-chief of Hvedekorn.
+Poul Borum, a critic and poet, served as the editor-in-chief of Hvedekorn between 1968 and 1996.
 Another editor-in-chief was Torben Brostrøm.
 In 1996 Andreas Brøgger became its editor-in-chief.

+The editorial staff of Hvedekorn has consisted of poetry editor Lars Bukdahl and art editor Christian Vind since 2008.